 My tips for a thicker smoothie base for smoothie BOWLS:

 - Frozen banana- Use frozen, not fresh.
 The texture of frozen bananas are like magic to smoothies, and it's what makes it possible to make "nice" cream out of them.
-I like to slice fresh bananas into coins, then throw them in a ziploc bag in the freezer to have on hand.
+I like to slice fresh bananas into coins, then throw them in a reuseable storage bag (code: MINNALY15 for 15% off) in the freezer to have on hand.

 - Less liquid- This one can be tricky for beginners.
 You need enough liquid so that your blender won't get stuck (especially if you don't have as high-powered of one), but not too much to make things runny.
 Experiment with this, but I like to start with 1/2 cup for a 1-person serving.